 The one simple solution is Grapefruit Seed Extract (GSE).

-The next two years, I took my good health for granted and stopped taking Grapefruit Seed Extract in process.
+For the next two years, I took my good health for granted and stopped taking Grapefruit Seed Extract.
 I experienced an unhealthy amount of academic stress my sophomore year and probably could have used a supplement like GSE during my occasional bouts with the common cold.
 I have not reviewed formal studies regarding the use of grapefruit seed extract as a form of treatment for other illnesses beyond the common cold, but maybe it could have helped fight and avoid my struggle with mononucleosis last December.

 I wasn’t feeling great earlier this week (sore throat and a runny nose) so I ordered a new bottle of liquid Grapefruit Seed Extract through Amazon and had it delivered on Thursday.
 I started taking it two days ago and I am already feeling much better. 🙂